 Income taxes are accounted for using the asset-and-liability method.
 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax basis and operating loss and tax credit carryforwards.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized as income in the period that includes the enactment date.
-A valuation allowance is provided when it is more likely than not that some portion or all of the deferred tax assets will not be realized.
+Changes in deferred tax assets and liabilities are recorded in the provision for income taxes.